Baseflow/XamarinMediaManager/README.md

 CrossMediaManager.Current.Init();
 ```

 Optionally provide the `Activity` on Android.
+This will also be used to bind the Android `Service` and will be used as `Intent` to launch from a notification.

 ```csharp
 public class MainActivity : AppCompatActivity